makeabilitylab/physcomp/communication/handpose-serial.md

 #### Test with HandWaver p5.js app

 If the simple p5.js x-position web app works with your Arduino sketch, then the HandWaver app should too.
 So, return to your HandWaver code—here's our version on the [p5.js web editor](https://editor.p5js.org/jonfroehlich/sketches/vMbPOkdzu) and on GitHub ([live page](https://makeabilitylab.github.io/p5js/WebSerial/ml5js/HandWaver), [code](https://github.com/makeabilitylab/p5js/tree/master/WebSerial/ml5js/HandWaver)).
+On the Arduino, you can run any of the following previously described serial-based servo code or write your own:

+- [ServoSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoSerialIn/ServoSerialIn.ino) or the OLED version called [ServoSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoSerialInOLED/ServoSerialInOLED.ino), which take in either an integer value between 0 - 180 or a float value between 0 - 1 and set the servo position accordingly.
+- [ServoPotWithSerialIn.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialIn/ServoPotWithSerialIn.ino) or the OLED version called [ServoPotWithSerialInOLED.ino](https://github.com/makeabilitylab/arduino/blob/master/Serial/ServoPotWithSerialInOLED/ServoPotWithSerialInOLED.ino), which work similarly to the previous Arduino programs but allow the user to switch between potentiometer control and serial-based control for the servo using button input.

 <video autoplay loop muted playsinline style="margin:0px">
   <source src="assets/videos/ServoPotWithSerialInOLED-HandWaver_TrimmedAndOptimized.mp4" type="video/mp4" />